Wayne M. Perry: Business

 Perry started at McCaw Cellular Communications Inc. in 1976.
 He served as legal officer, General Counsel, and Executive Vice President before becoming President in 1985.
-After McCaw's merger with AT&T Wireless Services in September 1994, Perry served as Vice-Chairman of AT&T Wireless Services.
-Perry joined NEXTLINK Communications as chief executive officer and vice-chairman before co-founding Edge Wireless in 1999.
-Already partly owned by AT&T Wireless, Edge Wireless was acquired in its entirety by AT&T Wireless in 2008.
+After McCaw's merger with AT&T Wireless Services in September 1994, Perry served as AT&T's Vice-Chairman.
+He joined NEXTLINK Communications as chief executive officer and vice-chairman before co-founding Edge Wireless in 1999.
+Already partly owned by AT&T, it was acquired in its entirety by AT&T in 2008.
+In 2012, Perry was inducted into the Wireless Hall of Fame for his role in the wireless industry.